Vulnerabilities in Discovery Tech

 Date Written: September 11, 2021

-This Article provides the first systematic assessment of the potential for abuse in technology-assisted discovery.
+This Article provides a systematic assessment of the potential for abuse in technology-assisted discovery.
 The Article offers three contributions.
-First, our most basic aim is to provide a technical but accessible assessment of vulnerabilities in the TAR process.
+First, our most basic aim is to provide a technical but accessible assessment of vulnerabilities in the typical TAR process.
 To do so, we use the latest computer science research to identify and catalogue the different ways that TAR can go awry, either due to intentional abuse or mistakes.
 Second, with a better understanding of how discovery can be subverted, we then map potential remedies and reassess current debates in a more helpful light.
 The upshot is that abuse of technology-assisted discovery is possible but can be preventable if the right review processes are in place.
-Finally, we propose reforms to improve the system in the short and medium term, with an emphasis on improved metrics that can more fully measure the quality of TAR.
+Finally, we propose reforms to improve the system in the short and long term, with an emphasis on improved metrics that can more fully measure the quality of TAR.
 By exploring the technical background of discovery abuse, the Article demystifies the engineering substrate of modern discovery.
-Undertaking this study shows that lawyers can safeguard technology-assisted discovery without surrendering professional jurisdiction to engineers.
+Undertaking this study shows that with the right technical knowledge and assistance, lawyers can safeguard technology- assisted discovery without surrendering professional jurisdiction.

-Keywords: e-discovery, civil procedure, machine learning, security research
+Keywords: Discovery, technology, TAR, civil procedure, complex litigation, machine learning, civil litigation